Eburonia/i-remember/README.md

 - [Github](https://github.com/) - The project code has been stored on the Github website.
 - [GitPod](https://www.gitpod.io/) - GitPod was used for creating the code, testing of the website, commiting, and pushing the code to the github repository.
 - [Adobe XD](https://www.adobe.com/products/xd.html) - Adobe XD was used to create the website's Wireframes.
 To see the Wireframes, go to the Design section above to see the results.
-- [Photopea.com](https://www.photopea.com/) - The Photopea website is used for creating the website logo and README files images.
+- [Photopea.com](https://www.photopea.com/) - The Photopea website is used for creating the website logo, 'Manual' page images and README images.
 - [EmailJS](https://www.emailjs.com/) - EmailJS is used to send emails from the 'Contact' page form to the website owner's e-mail address directly from the client-side JavaScript code.